Background

 Focus and Approach

-I was trained to work with a wide variety of concerns and people, but have also specialized in the needs of both women and trauma survivors throughout my career.
-These concerns frequently intersect with other concerns, such as anxiety/worry and sadness/depression.
-My treatment approach is integrative, culturally sensitive, and trauma informed.
-Approaches that inform my work also include mindfulness-based interventions (e.g. Acceptance and Commitment Therapy (ACT)), Cognitive-Behavioral Therapy (CBT), and prolonged exposure.
+I was trained to work with a wide variety of concerns and people, but have also specialized in the needs of women, gender-diverse individuals, and trauma survivors throughout my career.
+These concerns frequently intersect with other concerns, such as anxiety, worry, depression, life transitions, and societal expectations about gender and cultural norms.
+My treatment approach combines Acceptance and Commitment Therapy (ACT) and Cognitive Behavioral Therapy (CBT) with multicultural awareness and feminist principles.
+This approach is integrative, culturally sensitive, gender equitable, and trauma informed.

 My interest in working with women and with trauma survivors began as an undergraduate while studying Women’s Studies.
 Since then, I worked as an advocate for survivors of sexual assault (SA) and intimate partner violence (IPV), completed my masters and doctorate degrees, and conducted research on SA and IPV.
 Prior to working in private practice, I was also a trauma specialist at The Ohio State University’s Counseling and Consultation Service where I provided individual and group therapy to university students who experienced trauma including sexual violence, assault, and harassment.